paesanilab/MBX/README.md

 The JSON file template is the following:
 ```
 {
-   "Note" : "This is a configuration file",
+   "Note" : "This is a  MBX v1.0.2 configuration file",
    "MBX" : {
        "box" : [21.0,0.0,0.0,0.0,21.0,0.0,0.0,0.0,21.0],
        "twobody_cutoff"   : 9.0,
        "threebody_cutoff" : 7.0,
-       "dipole_tolerance" : 1E-8,
+       "dipole_tolerance" : 1E-08,
        "dipole_max_it"    : 100,
        "dipole_method"     : "cg",
        "alpha_ewald_elec" : 0.6,